gnofiep/cs270/README.md

 # cs270
+Project 2
-A simple hotel room that check availability for booking
+A simple hotel room that check availability for booking, guest name etc.